Roddy Connolly: Biography

 The son of Irish socialist James Connolly and Lillie Connolly.
 A lieutenant in the Irish Citizen Army (ICA) boys' corps, he was involved in the 1916 Easter Rising.
 At the age of 15, he served in the GPO under his father.
 He joined the Socialist Party of Ireland in 1917.

-Connolly traveled to Russia on several occasions in 1920 and 1921 and formed a close association with Vladimir Lenin and was hugely influenced by the Soviet leader.
-He was a delegate to the Second Congress of the Communist International (Comintern) as a delegate of the Industrial Workers of the World.
+Connolly travelled to Russia on several occasions in 1920 and 1921 and formed a close association with Vladimir Lenin and was hugely influenced by the Soviet leader.
+He was a delegate to the Second Congress of the Communist International (Comintern) as a delegate of the Industrial Workers of the World in June 1920.
+It was here he met Lenin at just 19 years old after an introduction from John Reed.
+According to Connolly, Lenin spoke English with a Rathmines accent which he acquired from his Irish tutor.

-He helped form and became President of the first Communist Party of Ireland (CPI) in October 1921.
+Alongside James Fearon, he helped form and became President of the first Communist Party of Ireland (CPI) in October 1921.
 He was editor of CPI newspaper, The Workers' Republic.
 He opposed the 1921 Anglo-Irish Treaty between the representatives of the Irish Republic and the British state, and fought in the Irish Civil War on the anti-treaty side.
 The CPI was the first Irish political party to oppose the Treaty and urged the IRA to adopt socialist policies to defeat the new Irish Free State government.
 The CPI was dissolved in 1924 by the Comintern but in 1926, Connolly helped set up a second Marxist party, the Irish Workers' Party.
 Connolly was the party leader and editor of its journal, The Hammer and Plough.
 This party too was dissolved in 1927.